 Attorney Ronald A. Ramos and his team are familiar with the strategies insurance companies use to try to avoid liability or reduce your settlement and know how to avoid those pitfalls and take charge of the negotiation.
 The firm can also manage the technical and procedural elements of your case, so you can rest and focus on your recovery.

 Most Texas personal injury claims have a two-year statute of limitations.
 That means that if you are going to file a lawsuit to pursue compensation for your injury, you must file within two years of the incident that caused the injury.
 This same statute of limitations applies to other related types of claims, such as medical malpractice and product liability.

 However, there are exceptions, and they may not always be obvious.
 For example, when the injured party is a minor, the statute of limitations may be extended.
-Similarly, certain types of injuries that cannot reasonably be detected immediately may have differing limitations periods.
+Similarly, certain types of injuries that cannot reasonably be detected immediately may have different limitations periods.
 More significantly, some types of claims, such as claims against certain governmental entities, have much shorter notice requirements.